 - By getting your Pocket WiFi posted to a post office or your hotel/accommodation, you avoid the long queue at the airport’s Pocket WiFi counter!

-Can I Pick Up My Pocket WiFi in One Place and Return It Somewhere Else?
+Can I Pick Up My Pocket WiFi for Japan in One Place and Return It Somewhere Else?

-Most Japan Pocket WiFi service providers allow you to pick up your mobile router in one place and return it in another place.
-In fact, most of them give you a pre-paid envelope to post the device back!
-This gives you the maximum flexibility to decide where and when to return your Pocket WiFi.
+Most Japan pocket WiFi service providers allow you to pick up your mobile router in one location and return it in another.
+In fact, most of them provide a prepaid envelope for you to return the device.
+This gives you the maximum flexibility to decide where and when to return your pocket WiFi.

-- Sakura Mobile: Suitable for longer travel periods or last-minute bookings.
+- Sakura Mobile: Suitable for longer travel periods of 1 week or more, or last-minute bookings.

 - Japan Wireless: Suitable for shorter travel periods.